1) Sign up for a GHIN Number

 GHIN—Golf Handicap and Information Network, pronounced “jin”—is a handicapping computational service provided by the USGA through authorized associations and clubs.
 A golfer must belong to a golf club to obtain a USGA Handicap Index after which they will get a GHIN Number.

-Your unique GHIN number lets you post scores from which your Handicap Index is calculated.
+Your unique GHIN number gives you the ability to post scores from which your Handicap Index is calculated.

 - You can get a GHIN number by joining a golf “club” such as the men’s or women’s club at a local golf course, or one at your workplace or community.
 Join.

 - Don’t want to join a club?
 Find an Associate Club through WA Golf.
-Members receive a GHIN number with their online club membership.
+Associate members receive a GHIN number with their online club membership.

 Sign up for a WA Golf Membership